Beach trash finds: Full pickle jar, vape pods, cremation bag

-SANDY HOOK, N.J.
-(AP) — As New Jersey’s beaches go, so goes the state of the environment.
+SANDY HOOK, N.J. — As New Jersey’s beaches go, so goes the state of the environment.

 Items plucked from the sand during spring and fall cleanups each year help illustrate trends going on in the state and the nation, and last year was a particularly good example.